ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

 ## Create buckets and objects

-This guide demonstrates how to create bucket and upload objects for Bluemix COS Service instance.
-It demonstrates use of the `service instance giud` and `access_token`.
+This guide demonstrates how to create bucket and upload objects in a COS resource instance.
+Note that the term 'service instance' is used interchangably with 'resource instance', and so the

 From previous steps our `ibm-service-instance-id`is d61bf83f-d583-40d0-9877-7b2df60d8b1f.